ParkerC1999/accessibility_standards/README.md

 # accessibility_standards

 ## Purpose
 Website provides optimization for businesses to use.
+Was created for Challenge 1.

 ## Built With
 * HTML